This is how many daily and cumulative positive Covid cases there have been in Edinburgh and the Lothians

-Covid Scotland: How many Covid cases are there in Edinburgh and the Lothians?
+Covid Edinburgh: How many Covid cases are there in Edinburgh and the Lothians?

-While Scottish Covid cases appear to be falling after recent spikes, here are the latest figures on coronavirus cases in Edinburgh and the Lothians
+While Covid cases across Scotland appear to be falling after recent spikes, here are the latest figures on coronavirus cases in Edinburgh and the Lothians

 With the school term and new academic year for freshers in full swing in Edinburgh and its surrounding areas, more of us are starting to feel the effect of more common colds and bugs as coronavirus still looms large.